sidharthify/twrp_device_nothing_pacman/README.md

 =========================================

-The Nothing Phone 2A (codenamed _"Pacman"_) is a mid-range smartphone from Nothing released in early 2024.
+The Nothing Phone 2A (codenamed _"pacman"_) is a mid-range smartphone from Nothing released in early 2024.
 ![Nothing Phone 2A](https://nothing.tech/cdn/shop/products/black-1.png?v=1709369796)

 ## Device specifications